-A coach may choose to do on-site consultations with residents.
+A coach and resident may choose to do an on-site consultation.
 This is at the coach's discretion and we tell our grantees to only expect interacting with their coach virtually.
-If a grantee has a consultation with their coach, we set the expectation that the coach may only have time for a follow up email or phone call in addition.

 Note about privacy: If you wish to keep your personal phone number private when connecting with residents, you can do so by typing the code 67, then typing the number you wish to call.